Neotys-Labs/neoload-models/neoload-project/doc/v3/request.md

 ## url

-Define the url of the HTTP request.
+Define the URL of the HTTP request.
 A URL can be defined with an absolute URL or a relative URL.
 A relative URL requires the `server` field.

 Use convention to define an URL: `http[s]://{host}[:{port}][/{path}][?{query}]`.
 Variables can be used from the `host`, `port`, `path` parameters and from the name/value pairs of the `query` parameter.
 To encode the evaluation of a variable from the name/value pairs of the `query` parameter, use convention: `__encodeURL(${my_variable})`.

 #### Example 1

-Defining a HTTP request with an absolute URL.
+Defining an HTTP request with an absolute URL.

 ```yaml
 request: